TiagoAzevedo03/tictactoe/README.md

 # Tic Tac Toe

 ## Overview
-This is a simple Tic Tac Toe game implemented in C++ using the SFML library for graphics.
+This is a basic web-based calculator application.
-The game allows you to play against a friend on the same machine or against the computer.
+It allows users to perform simple arithmetic calculations.

 ## Features